Paul Michael Stephani: Capture

 Stephani picked up a 19-year-old sex worker named Denise Williams on August 21, 1982, in Minneapolis.
-Williams sensed something was wrong when Stephani began driving through a dark, suburban area, rather than returning her back to the city where he originally picked her up.
+Williams sensed something was wrong when Stephani began driving through a dark, suburban area rather than returning her back to the city where he originally picked her up.
 After turning onto a dead-end road, he stabbed her fifteen times with a screwdriver.
 During the attack, Williams was able to hit Stephani on the head with a glass bottle, causing cuts to his head and face.

 Her screams drew the attention of a man who lived nearby and upon seeing Stephani trying to stab Williams again began to wrestle with him, causing Stephani to flee the scene.
 The man was able to call for an ambulance and later help identify Stephani.
 However, when Stephani returned home to his apartment, he noticed he was bleeding badly and sought medical help.
 It was this call that confirmed Stephani was the "Weepy-Voiced Killer" and linked him to the Williams attack.
-Further in-depth investigative work later connected Stephani to the murder of Simons.
+Further investigative work later connected Stephani to the murder of Simons.

 In 1997, Stephani was diagnosed with skin cancer and had less than a year to live.
-He decided to confess to the murders of Kim Compton, Barbara Simons and Kathy Greening.
-He had not even been a suspect in the Greening death, as he had not made a phone call to police as he had done in the other cases.
+He decided to confess to the murders of Kim Compton, Barbara Simons, and Kathy Greening.
+He had not even been a suspect in the Greening murder, as he had not made a phone call to police as he had done in the other cases.
 In all, he confessed to a beating attack in 1980, stabbing Kimberly Compton to death in 1981, drowning Kathleen Greening in 1982, stabbing Barbara Simons to death in 1982, and stabbing Denise Williams in 1982.

 Trial and death

-During Stephani's trial in the Simons murder case, Stephani's ex-wife, sister and a woman who lived with him testified that they believed the hysterical caller revealing the attacks was Stephani.
-Those observations alone were not enough to identify Stephani as the Weepy-Voiced Killer since the hysterical crying distorted the voice.
-Stephani was convicted of the Simons murder and of the attempted murder of Williams and was sentenced to 40 years.
+During Stephani's trial in the Simons murder case, Stephani's ex-wife, sister, and a woman who lived with him testified that they believed the hysterical caller revealing the attacks was Stephani.
+These observations alone were not enough to identify Stephani as the Weepy-Voiced Killer since the hysterical crying distorted the voice.
+Stephani was convicted of the Simons murder and of the attempted murder of Williams and was sentenced to 58 years.
 He died in prison in 1998 from skin cancer.